Rhoban/ForceFoot/README.md

   the values from the sensors and communicate them through dynamixel;
 * A [**firmware**](firmware) for the controller that is on the electronics.

-## Sourcing the gauges

-The design is based on [Strain gauges](https://en.wikipedia.org/wiki/Strain_gauge).
-You can buy the sensor itself separately, and also find it with mechanical (mostly aluminium) shaft, we recommend this last option since it's not expansive and already guarantee to have a correct bending.

-The first thing you'll need is to get gauges fitting your needs, we used 5kg nominal, which is about the maximum weight that they should have to hold separately.

-You can buy low-cost ones from [AliExpress](http://www.aliexpress.com/wholesale?SearchText=strain+gauge+5kg), eBay or any general purpose market place.

-There is different gauges out there, we recommend suing differential ones (featuring wheatstone bridge arrangement, 4 wires).